 If visiting Ireland for the first time you have the usual famous sites, The Giants Causeway, Carrick-a-rede Rope Bridge, Bushmills Distillery, The Dark Hedges, Titanic Quarter in Belfast and Carrickfergus Castle and a tour of the ‘Causeway Coastal route’ but if you are here for a few days you might want to take a closer look around ‘home’ and enjoy the local sites and friendly community…….

 A visit to the village of Cushendall would not be complete without a trip to ‘McCollam’s Pub to enjoy a pint of their Guinness and have the opportunity of hearing some Irish Traditional music (usually a Friday or Sunday evening).
 There is always a bit of ‘craic’ at all times and with its unique traditional setting and friendly characters it is worth a visit.
-Above the pub is Upstairs@Joes, as well as providing excellent food it also offers cookery schools over the winter.
+Above the pub is Upstairs at Joes,Seafood Bar & Steakhouse.
 A good ‘alternative night’ out and guaranteed to be great craic.
 Also across the road is ‘Harry’s’ which also offers a superb menu at reasonable prices, either Bar food downstairs or book a table in the restaurant upstairs.
 The Golf Club’s chef, Dermot in ‘The Lir Restaurant‘ has the best view in Cushendall providing both Bar Snacks and restaurant meals.
 Visitors are always welcome.
 Check Opening hours and booking is advisable.
 The local men (or women) are known to order a carry-out in ‘Ken’s Chinese‘, the ‘Peppermill‘ or ‘Frankies’ which usually takes 15 mins, this gives them time to ‘juke’ out for a quick pint while the cooking takes place!
 The Peppermill also provides an excellent sit-in facility with BYOB (bring your own bottle) ideal for families, ‘girls night out’ or a ‘don’t feel like cooking’ night!
-If you have children you can enjoy a dander across the beach to the park, or continue on to the Cottage Wood where there are picnic tables and two play parks.
+Next morning, go to ‘Cafe Cova’ for your breakfast or the Bridge cafe.
+Take the scenic route; enjoy a dander across Cushendall beach and if you have children, stop at the park, or continue on to the Cottage Wood where there are picnic tables and two play parks.
 You might even be lucky enough to see some red squirrels which are unique to the Glens area.

 Glenariff Forest Park, situated about 5 miles from Cushendall, can be entered at the main entrance on the Glenariff – Ballymena Road where there is a large car park, cafe and range of beautiful walks which take you through the forest and down to the waterfalls.
 The Forest Park is a designated National Nature Reserve which offers a selection of impressive waterfalls and also is the habitat for red squirrels.
 There is a picnic area at the main top area and caravan park.
 The Laragh Lodge at the bottom end is a licensed restaurant where you can enjoy a meal, light snack or coffee/beer.
 Why not take a few hours, park your car and walk from one to the other and enjoy a ‘comfort break’ before making your way back again to the car park.
 Small children, babies or less able? …My advice if you want to see the waterfalls, park at Laragh Lodge and take a dander behind it, a large waterfall is situated close by for you and the family to enjoy and take photos.